 3 Dog-Friendly Restaurants in Maryland

 Going out to eat is a given during vacations, even for dogs.
-Why leave him at the hotel if he can come along?
-Here are some of the best restaurants in Maryland with dog-friendly accommodations and staff:
+Why leave them at the hotel if they can come along?
+Here are some dog-friendly restaurants in Maryland to consider:

 1. Mutt and Joe